wildsonbbl/NLPwithswiftkey/NLP.md

 ## Synopsis

-The goal is to build a next word prediction NLP model using 3 datasets provided by Swiftkey.
+The project was to build a next word suggestion (or prediction) app.
+This was done with a NLP model using 3 datasets provided by Swiftkey.
 One from twitter, one from news and one from blogs.
-Then make a easy to use shiny app with the model.
+The dataset provided the means on which the model would be trained.

+The resulted app was made available to use at [this webpage](https://wildson-b-b-lima.shinyapps.io/nextword/?_ga=2.227190941.1485234620.1604767179-10188108.1604271857).

 ## Packages